 Roger had to run paid advertisements apologizing in three newspapers.

-Roger had claimed that Kwok had been convicted of financial crimes and made illegal donations to Hillary Clinton, but when he got sued, he blamed it on bad information he got from Sam Nunberg.
+Roger claimed that Kwok had been convicted of financial crimes and made illegal donations to Hillary Clinton, but when he got sued, he blamed it on bad information he got from Sam Nunberg.

-Anyway, unrelatedly, but still.
+Anyway, unrelatedly still.

 I believe the president comes out against China and admits we're at war with China economically and culturally and through intelligence agencies and through collaborator traders.

-If the president calls out the globalist minions as Chai Com operatives, which is now happening, if the president takes the gloves off and says it's a bait and switch, Section 230, that the – Big internet companies are violating our rights and involving election meddling.
+If the president calls out the globalist minions as ChiCom operatives, which is now happening, if the president takes the gloves off and says it's a bait and switch, Section 230, that the big internet companies are violating our rights and been involved in election meddling.

 If he does all of that very boldly, we have a good chance of winning.